webix-hub/docs/data/desktop/portlet.md

 }}

-Moving cells
+Moving portlets
 --------------

-You can move portlet cells by the handler.
-While dragging a cell, possible positions for dropping will be indicated by blur.
+You can move portlets by the handler.
+While dragging a portlet, possible positions for dropping will be defined by blur.
-A cell can be placed as a column or as a row.
+A portlet can be placed as a column or as a row.

 <img src="desktop/portlet_moving.png">